tahmid-ul/Netflix-FrontEnd-Clone/README.md

 # Netflix-FrontEnd-Clone

-It is hosted live using Firebase Hosting.
+A Netflix Clone project created using the TMDB developer API and hosted using Firebase hosting.

 View live demo here - https://netflix-clone-by-tahmid.web.app/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).